5 Things We Are OBSESSED With In 2026!

 I have to say — I think I’ve been doing this for a while, but I never had a name for it before.
 So thank you, Instagram trend: bringing the whimsy.

 Whimsy is about lightness.
 Playfulness.
-Letting things be a little bit magical, a little bit silly, a little bit imperfect.
-It’s choosing colours that make you smile, leaning into cozy hobbies, romanticising the small moments, and creating a life that feels soft around the edges.
+Letting things be a little bit magical, a little bit silly, and a little bit imperfect.
+It’s choosing colors that make you smile, leaning into cozy hobbies, romanticizing the small moments, and creating a life that feels soft around the edges.

 I’ll be sharing more about how I bring whimsy into my creative life (and business!) in my bi-weekly email journal, Overheard At Art Play.
 If you love slow living, soft business, mindful creativity, and cozy inspiration, you’ll feel right at home there.